List of Marvel Comics characters: M: Missing Link

-Circus of Crime
+Mist Mistress

+Mist Mistress made her first appearance in Captain America #346.
+Her mutant power is the ability to spread a chemical agent that turns to acid or anesthetic and can also use her mental powers to guide it where she wants and dissolve solid objects.

+As part of the Resistants, she participates in the rescue of Mentallo from a vehicle conveying him to the superhuman prison the Vault.
+Mist Mistress personally melts part of the vehicle and the armor of a Guardsman found inside.
+Mentallo is taken to the Resistants' Death Valley hideout and officially joins the group.

+Mist Mistress was listed among the mutants who lost their powers after M-Day.

 Mister E

-Mister E (Victor J. Goldstein, also known as Victor Jay) is a fictional character appearing in American comic books published by Marvel Comics.
+Mister E (Victor Goldstein, also known as Victor Jay) is a character appearing in American comic books published by Marvel Comics.
 The character was a Timely Comics Golden Age superhero, a wealthy businessman by day turned masked vigilante by night.
 He appeared in Daring Mystery Comics #2 (February 1940), and reappears in 2008 in The Twelve.

 His only story has been reprinted in The Twelve #1/2.